Medical expert of the article

 |

-Gesticulation typical of constant crying |
+Gestures characteristic of constant crying |

 3 |

-The minimum score on the scale is 0 points (no pain), and the maximum score is 10 points (the most severe pain).
+The minimum score on the scale is 0 points (no pain), and the maximum is 10 points (the most severe pain).

-Toddler-Preschooler Postoperative Pain Scale (TPPPS) (Tarbell SE, Marsh J. L, Cohen IT C 1991)
+Toddler-Preschooler Postoperative Pain Scale (TPPPS) (Tarbell SE, Marsh J. L, Cohen IT C„ 1991)

 Estimated |